Add TCP/IP stack to STM32

 The target board is Nucleo-H723ZG with built-in Ethernet, but the same integration approach applies to other STM32 devices and networking hardware.

-Mongoose includes a built-in TCP/IP stack and networking library.
-In this guide, we integrate Mongoose into an STM32 firmware project and run a minimal HTTP server.
+Mongoose provides a built-in TCP/IP stack.
+In this guide, we integrate it into an STM32 firmware project and run a minimal HTTP server.

 Copy Mongoose files